rexhip/rexhip/docs/auto_data_len.md

 Automatic data_len
 ------------------

 The liberay can determine the data_len parmeter automatically for holding and input register.
-This feature dosen't works digital input and outputs.
+This feature only works digital input and outputs, when the bits adds up to whole words.